yuda-notes/teaching-notes/exercises/exercise-data-visualization.md

 ## Bonus

-Create a heatmap that compares average likes and dislikes in each category using color intensity.
+Create a heatmap that compares average likes and dislikes in each categories using color intensity.

 **Notes**